iceekey/electron-parking-simulation/README.md

 # Electron Parking Simulation (Russian)
 An Electron app that represents parking process in real time.

 ### Warning!
 This is my university project (low quality code) 😅.
 It hasn't changed since then.
-You download Win x64 demo and use this code in your purposes on your own risk.
+You can download Win x64 demo (link below) and use this code in your purposes on your own risk.

 How it looks like: